Special Warfare Diving and Salvage: Selection

-SWADS operatives are volunteers from the Navy and are trained in Bangladesh and abroad.
-They do the Naval Commando Basic Course (similar to BUD/S of US Navy SEALs) from the SWADS Training area at Rangamati and complete their airborne qualification course from army's School of Infantry and Tactics, Sylhet.
-Further specialist courses are held in various naval and army training bases in Bangladesh as well as abroad.
+SWADS operatives are Navy volunteers trained in Bangladesh and abroad.
+They complete the Naval Commando Basic Course (similar to BUD/S of the US Navy SEALs) at the SWADS Training area in Rangamati and their airborne qualification course at the army's School of Infantry and Tactics, Sylhet.
+Further specialist courses are held at various naval and army training bases in Bangladesh and abroad.
 The average drop rate of NCB is 95%, and this is only the first step of becoming a SWADS operator.
 SWADS operators receive training from Republic of Korea Navy UDT/SEALs, UK's SAS & SBS, US Marine Force Recon, US Navy SEALS and Turkish SAT.
+The instructors for this training are often special forces trainers from countries like South Korea, Turkey, and the United States.

+The SWADS is organized, trained, and equipped along the lines of SEAL/UDT teams of the United States Navy SEALs and the Republic of Korea Navy UDT/SEAL.